dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

 end
 ```

-This expression (defined with the `begin ... end` syntax) evaluates in `6.44` seconds, resulting in an order of magnitude runtime decrease in overall evaluation.
+This expression (defined with the `begin ... end` syntax) evaluates in `6.44s`, resulting in an order of magnitude runtime decrease in overall evaluation.
 For most modern bioinformatics applications, the implications are substantial.
 C/C++/Java/Rust are not easy languages to develop in.

 Finally, we can work with Julia's `Biosequences.jl` package.
 This implements 2-bit representations for DNA letters, and contains highly optimized routines for biosequences: